sithmel/async-deco/README.md

 var cached = cacheDecorator(cache);
 var myfunc = cached(function (..., cb) { .... });
 ```
-It takes 1 argument:
+It takes 2 arguments:
 * a cache object [mandatory].
 The interface should be compatible with memoize-cache (https://github.com/sithmel/memoize-cache)
+* an "options" object [optional]:

-It logs "cache-hit" with {key: cache key, result: cache result} or "cache-error" (when the cache fails) with {err: error object}.
+It logs "cache-hit" with {key: cache key, result: cache result} or "cache-error" (when the cache fails) with {cacheErr: error object from the cache}.

 Proxy
 -----